Roshan-Ojha/Roshan-Ojha/README.md

 # 💫 About Me:
-🌱 I’m currently learning React<br>💬 Ask me why computer enthusiast should not study Computer Engineering in Nepal<br>⚡ I can spend whole night gawking at the same leetcode problem
+🌱 I’m currently learning React<br>💬 Ask me why computer enthusiast should not study Computer Engineering in Nepal.
+At least not in TU<br>⚡ I can spend whole night gawking at the same leetcode problem

 ## 🌐 Socials: